Rodrigo-Patron/Weather-App/README.md

-Simple Weather-App using React, Node, Express and an existing weather API to get the searched information.
+Simple Weather-App using React, Node, Express and an existing weather API with the aim get the actual temperature of the location searched.